13 Ecommerce Personalization Examples (+5 Strategies for YOUR Store)

-Personalizing the user experience (UX) is a great way to engage your customers and drive more revenue.
-But, like most things in life, eCommerce personalization takes time and energy.
+Personalizing your site’s user experience (UX) is a great way to engage your customers and drive more revenue.
+When each visitor sees relevant messages and offers, they’ll be more likely to click, browse, and buy.

-In other words, by serving “personalized content” to your customers, you can improve your conversion rate and strengthen customer loyalty.
+By serving personalized content to your customers, you can improve your conversion rate and strengthen customer loyalty.

 Personalization is essential for eCommerce because it helps you take a more targeted approach to prospects and customers.

-When you personalize your site, you make it easier for your visitors to find exactly what they’re looking for (and faster).
+When you personalize your site, you make it easier and faster for site visitors to find exactly what they’re looking for.

-In fact, there are 3 major benefits to eCommerce personalization, including:
+In fact, there are 3 major benefits to eCommerce personalization:

 • Boost UX: Create loyal customers by creating a positive shopping experience that’s personalized to your visitor’s needs.

-• Increase Sales: Watch as more revenue pours in as more visitors purchase your recommended products.
+• Increase Sales: Watch more revenue pour in as more visitors purchase your recommended products.

-• Drive MORE Conversions: Grow your email list, get more webinar attendees, or reach any of your marketing goals by offering content tailored to your individual client or lead.
+• Drive MORE Conversions: Grow your email list, get more webinar attendees, or reach any of your marketing goals by offering content tailored to your individual customer, client, or lead.

 Here are the tips we’ll be looking at in today’s post: